FarzamA/fivem-loading-screen-docs/docs/customization.md

 # 🎨 Customization Guide

-You can control the look and feel of the loading screen by editing the `config.json` file.
-This guide walks you through the most important options.
+You can customize the look and feel of the loading screen by editing the `config.json` file located in the `html` directory of the package.
+This guide walks you through the most important configuration options.

+> 📁 Place any images, videos, or audio files inside the `html/assets/` folder to ensure they load correctly in the UI.

 ## Overall Theme Color